 More Details on Gifts of Life Insurance

-Generally speaking, most people decide to buy life insurance when they have people who are dependent upon them — children, partners or family members.
-They want to provide for their loved ones after they pass away, and do this by designating a beneficiary.
+Generally speaking, most people decide to buy life insurance when they have people who are dependent upon them — children, partners, or family members.
+They want to provide for their loved ones after they pass away, and do this by designating beneficiaries.
 Life Insurance can also be an important estate-planning tool and used to mitigate inheritance and estate taxes.
 The varieties and variations of life insurance products are endless and it's essential that you consult a trusted financial or legal advisor to understand exactly what you are buying when you purchase life insurance.
-Know whom you have designated as your beneficiary and review beneficiary designations regularly.
+Know whom you have designated as your beneficiaries and review beneficiary designations regularly.

 To make the most of your life insurance contract, consider if you still really need it.

 If you answered "Yes" to any of these questions, it's time to review your beneficiary designation forms.

 Any portion of your life insurance policy assets that you leave to your favorite Valley charity will be exempt from inheritance and estate taxes.
 You can leave all or a portion of your policy.